Theta-Limited/OpenAthenaIOS/README.md

  <img width="270" style="border:1px solid black" src="./OpenAthenaIOS/examples/oa-main.png">
 </p>

-**NOTICE: OpenAthena for Android is no longer open source to the general public, following a license change from Theta Informatics LLC.
+**NOTICE: OpenAthena for iOS is no longer open source to the general public, following a license change from Theta Informatics LLC.
 While no longer open source, it will remain available as a free app download on Google Play.**

 U.S. Government, Military, and other trusted end users can request source code access by emailing [support@theta.limited](mailto:support@theta.limited).